WELCOME TO THE ULTIMATE

 Why should I get the Chase Sapphire Preferred?

 1. The sign-up bonus is HUGE!
-The Chase Sapphire Preferred currently offers 60,000 points as a sign-up bonus.
-This is a 10,000 point increase from its previous bonus (when we opened the card), and significantly higher than other similar cards on the market.
-Just to give you an idea, 60,000 points will cover a business class flight from Los Angeles to anywhere in Europe, South America or Asia and you will still likely have some points to spare.
+The Chase Sapphire Preferred currently offers 100,000 points as a sign-up bonus.
+This is a 40,000 point increase from its previous bonus (when we opened the card), and significantly higher than other similar cards on the market.
+Just to give you an idea, 100,000 points will cover two business class flight from Los Angeles to anywhere in Europe, South America or Asia and you will likely still have points to spare.

 4. Double Points Earning!
 The Chase Sapphire Preferred will earn you 2 points for every dollar spent on travel or dining.
 So, when you purchase plane tickets, hotels, car rentals, cruises, and even city trains, buses, taxis, limos, ferries, toll bridges and highways, parking lots, garages and even ride-share companies, you will earn double the points.
 Also for all purchases made at any restaurant or fast food you will earn double the points.
 So next time you are out eating with friends, make sure to be the one to put the entire bill on your credit card and have them Venmo you their share of the payment so you can collect those points!
 Get creative!